RfidResearchGroup/proxmark3/README.md

 	* Minor textual changes here and there.
 	* Simulation of Ultralight/Ntag.
 	* Marshmellow's and my "RevEng" addon for the client.
 Ref: http://reveng.sourceforge.net/    Now using reveng1.31
-	* Someone's alternative bruteforce Mifare changes.. (you need the two other exe to make it work)
+	* J-Run alternative bruteforce Mifare nested auths.. (you need one other exe to make it work)
 	* A Bruteforce for T55XX passwords against tag.
 	* A Bruteforce for AWID 26, starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
 To be used against a AWID Reader.
 	* A Bruteforce for HID,  starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
 To be used against a HID Reader.
 	* Blaposts Crapto1 v3.3
     * Icsom's  legic script and legic enhancements
     * Aczid's bitsliced bruteforce solver in 'hf mf hardnested'

 ##Straight from the CHANGELOG
 =============================